-To help you gain more motivation to learn Danish language while managing to save some money and potentially learning more about Danish culture and society at the same time, I have collected a great list of language learning platforms that I personally tested and found extremely helpful:
+To help you gain more motivation to learn Danish language while managing to save some money and potentially learning more about the Danish culture and society at the same time, I have collected a great list of language learning platforms that I personally tested and found extremely helpful.

 If you have already started learning Danish and expanding your vocabulary but lacking some assistance with reading and pronunciation, Tandem is just the right thing for you!
 The app is made especially for language partners: you can select the languages you want to learn and the language(s) you have fluency in, then the algorithm will show you a list of local native/fluent speakers of the language of your interest who also want to learn yours.

 Say you are Brazilian and speak both Portuguese and English fluently – you can find a Danish native who wants to either learn Portuguese or improve their English!
 The app is free, and you can chat with anyone through the app.
 What I personally did is: I bought a book (just get any book/newspaper/etc.) in Danish for a low price and translated word after word at home.

 Then, I would have a meeting with my language partner (a Danish journalist) whom I was teaching Russian, after which he would help me read the book out loud to improve my pronunciation.